-Equity
+Equity 5 1

 Capital stock is measured at par value for all shares issued and outstanding.
-When the shares are sold at a premium, the difference between the proceeds and the par value is credited to "Additional Paid-in Capital" account.
-Direct costs incurred related to equity issuance such as underwriting, accounting and legal fees, printing costs and taxes are charged to "Additional Paid-in Capital" account.
-If the additional paid-in capital is not sufficient, the excess is charged against the "Retained Earnings."
+When the shares are sold at a premium, the difference between the proceeds and the par value is credited to "Additional paid-in capital" account.
+Direct costs incurred related to equity issuance such as underwriting, accounting and legal fees, printing costs and taxes are charged to "Additional paid-in capital" account.
+If the additional paid-in capital is not sufficient, the excess is charged against the "Retained earnings" account.